 Adult Scholarships

+Applications for adult scholarships are now CLOSED.
 The Foundation offers several scholarships specifically for students who graduated high school in 2024 or earlier—whether returning to complete a credential or starting a new program.
 View the opportunities below.

 Award Details: